Dyan Cannon: Early life

 Cannon was born Samille Diane Friesen in Tacoma, Washington, on January 4, 1937, the daughter of housewife Claire (née Portnoy) and life insurance salesman Ben Friesen.
 (Note: During a 2025 visit to the White House, Cannon was stopped by Secret Service agents over a discrepancy on her passport, which lists her birth year as 1939.
 Cannon admitted to falsifying the date when she originally filled out the paperwork—a common practice in pre-internet times, as there was no way to fact-check.
 Even her mother's reported date of birth varies on official documents.)
 She was raised in the Jewish faith of her mother, who was an immigrant from Ukraine; her father was a Mennonite of Dutch-Canadian ancestry.
 Her younger brother is jazz musician David Friesen.
 When Cannon was 10, the family moved eastward to Spokane, Washington; they returned to the Pacific coast four years later, settling in Seattle.
 Cannon attended West Seattle High School and was crowned Miss West Seattle in 1954.
-She spent two-and-a-half semesters at the University of Washington, majoring in anthropology.
+She spent two and a half semesters at the University of Washington, majoring in anthropology.

 In 1956, Cannon dropped out of college and went to live with her aunt Sally in Phoenix, Arizona, where she took a job at Merrill Lynch & Co.
 Courted by nightclub owner Sonny Orling, then 32, she got engaged and followed him to Beverly Hills, California.
-They soon parted, but she decided to stay in the area and enroll at UCLA.
+They soon parted, but she decided to stay in the area and enroll at UCLA, studying anthropology and writing.
 A part-time modeling job led to an interview with producer Jerry Wald, who suggested she change her professional last name to Cannon.
 (Note: She adopted the spelling "Dyan" later on, when she read a notice about herself which was written that way in Rome's Celebrity News and liked it.)
 She signed to MGM, doing promotional work for the film Les Girls (1957), and studied with acting teacher Sanford Meisner.